masud-src/OncoFEM/README.md

 ````
 - In order to handle real image data and transform this to readable files, the software package SVMTK package need to be
 installed by the following code lines or visit https://github.com/SVMTK/SVMTK for comprehensive instructions.
 This is
 only necessary for tutorial 3 and 4.
 You can use the software without this extension, see tutorial 1 and 2.
+Note, that
+SVMTK could not be installed on the macOS.
 ````bash
 cd ..
 git clone --recursive https://github.com/SVMTK/SVMTK